pombredanne/obs/README.md

 $ obs pkg_list
 ```

-To install g-speak 3.21 on a mac or windows from a local buildbot (mostly only useful inside Oblong):
+To install g-speak 3.21 on a mac or windows (mostly only useful inside Oblong):
 ```
-export MASTER=hostname-of-buildbot  (defaults to buildhost4)
 $ obs install yobuild10 g-speak3.21
 ```